After Arrival Care

 Although you should expect some stress, to determine if your plant’s condition is worrisome, follow our unboxing flow chart below.
 And don’t hesitate to reach out with a picture if you aren’t sure.

-The general tips above can be applied to all plants to help them survive and thrive after arriving at your door.
-For care information for your specific plant, check out our Plant Care Database.
+The above tips are general practices for helping your plants survive and thrive after arriving at your door.
+For care information for your specific plant, check out the Education tab on our homepage.

 Just like our garden, we’re always growing and expanding our care info, too.
 So if you don’t find your exact plant or the topic you’re looking for on our site, we encourage you to access the vast gardening resources online—especially sites with a .edu address.
 One resource we love is the University of Florida's Garden Plant Care Database.
-Go Gators! 🐊 Please also feel free to reach out to support@wellspringgardens.com.
-If we don't know the answer, we will do our best to find the answer for you.
+Go Gators! 🐊 Please also feel free to reach out to us at support@wellspringgardens.com.

 Happy planting! 🪴